 Granular contextual advertising (including phrases and inflection) allows for the creation of contextual audiences of users interested in a given topic.
 Those audiences are then reached in the most efficient way, thanks to the Deep Learning algorithms responsible for bidding.
 The same technology decides what ad format and ad content to display, and then creates a personalized experience while fully respecting user privacy.

-Contextual is the future.
-Find out why you should try it
+Contextual targeting now and in the cookieless future – find out why you should try it

 User privacy has never been more important for online marketing.
 The biggest change is related to cookies, but there are also a number of initiatives aiming at limiting the abilities to fingerprint and build ID graphs.
 This means that, sooner rather than later, many popular targeting strategies will become obsolete.
 To stay ahead, make sure to read other articles about Deep Learning on our blog and, for tailored advice, reach out to learn how RTB House can help you improve campaign efficiency, both now and in the cookieless world.